 - Don’t be afraid to be vulnerable — that’s how you build meaningful relationships

 - This goes hand-in-hand with my point about being upfront and choosing to see the good in people.
 While I don’t share too much of personal life on social media, I tend to be an open book in person.
-By doing so, I end up getting great advice I wouldn’t have thought of on myself 99% of the time.
+By doing so, I end up getting great advice I wouldn’t have thought of on myself.

 - Don’t eat the marshmallow, but don’t starve yourself

-- This is in reference to the famous Marshmallow study which concluded that delayed gratification is a proxy for eventual success.
+- This is in reference to the famous Marshmallow study which observed that delayed gratification can be a proxy for eventual success.
 While I do agree with this idea most of the time, it’s important to not torture yourself about it.
-I try to never make large, stupid purchases (except crypto lol), but I make sure to always enjoy the moment and treat myself.
+I try to never make large, stupid purchases (except crypto in 2017 lol), but I make sure to always enjoy the moment and treat myself.